#include<iostream>

 - Engineering modern defensive architectures

-git clone https://github.com/Abdul-Manan-C/Bus-Reservation-System.git- Procedural Approach: Logic is organized into functions for specific tasks.
+git clone https://github.com/Abdul-Manan-C/Bus-Reservation-System.git- Procedural Approach: Logic organized into task-specific functions.

-- File-based Storage: Uses `bus_data.txt` and `seat.txt` for persistent storage.
+- File-based Storage: Uses bus_data.txt and seat.txt for persistence.

-- User Interface: A simple `main` loop with a `switch` statement drives the command-line interface.
+- User Interface: main loop with switch statement CLI.